DyutiM25/elastic-face-recognition-aws/README.md

-# Elastic Face Recognition Application (CSE 546 Project 1 Part II)
+# Elastic Face Recognition Application

 ## 📌 Overview
 This project implements an **elastic, multi-tiered face recognition application** using AWS IaaS resources.
 It leverages **EC2, S3, and SQS** to build a scalable cloud system with autoscaling, where requests are dynamically processed by application-tier instances running a deep learning face recognition model.